iinasofia/transcriptomics-R/README.md

 head(genes,5)
 dim(genes)

+#This is where the actual analysis begins, above is QC/cleanup
 #change timepoint
 # Barplot of library sizes
 png("3-QC/Barplot of library sizes.png", width = 90, height = 30, units = 'cm', res = 300)